techsoft3d/product-configurator/README.md

 ## Setup and Run

+(This project has been simplified & can now be ran using `python3 -m http.server 8080` & accessed at [http://localhost:8081](http://localhost:8081) )

 1. Run `npm install` to install and required Node packages
     * Note: This step must be done at the project root where `package.json` is located
 2. Run `npm run build` to build the TypeScript project using [Webpack](https://webpack.js.org/)